Hospice Care is a Gift for the Living

-I have dealt personally with a hospice group for my sweet dad who was able to remain at home for his final two months.
+I have dealt personally with a hospice services program for my sweet dad who was able to remain at home for his final two months.
 He had always dreaded the thought of a nursing home.
 He also feared going through what he watched a dear friend suffer by having to go back and forth to the hospital in the traditional way of years past.
-He didn’t want tubes in his nose, nor did he want extraordinary measures.
+He didn’t want tubes in his nose nor did he want extraordinary measures.
 He just wanted to stay home and be surrounded by those who loved him.
 Hospice made that possible.

-As part of the palliative care, they provided for a nurse to come regularly to check on his condition.
+As part of the palliative care nursing, they provided for a nurse to come regularly to check on his condition.
 They provided an aide twice a week to bathe him and help us with the personal needs she had.
 They were available on-call for information and advice 24 hours a day, 7 days a week.
 They made sure he had enough medicine to not suffer.
 When one of the medications caused a bad reaction, they were there immediately to help figure out what was wrong and make the necessary changes.

 A social worker was also provided.
 This woman came out and explained what was going on, gave all the options available to our family, and willingly did research for us if we had any questions she couldn’t answer.
+They walked us through every step, patiently and gently.
+They knew that just starting the process is very difficult emotionally, for both patient and family.
+They were there for us and we were so grateful.

 Hospice Care is a Gift for the Living http://bit.ly/7E62bg